 Unfortunately Science Fiction was the last record of Ornette with his peers for the remainder of the the decade.
 His response to fusion, Prime Time, didn’t seem to leave room for much else.
 The magnificent consolation prize was Old and New Dreams, the 1969-’72 quartet with Don Cherry in place of Ornette.
 Their greatest work is at the level of the best Ornette.

-There were seldom pre-conceived cyclic forms for Ornette’s 1969-’72 quartet or Old and New Dreams except “Broken Shadows,” which was recorded by both bands and also during the hair-raising NYU performance released on Crisis.
-As far as I know this is the only post-1959 example of Coleman composing something meant to have a repeating AABA cycle.
+As far as I know, "Broken Shadows" is the only example of Coleman composing something meant to have a repeating AABA structure after 1959.
 While there aren’t really chord changes as such - Haden's low counterpoint suggests but does not confirm harmony - or steady tempo, the AABA is always marked by one or two horns continually playing the tune.
 Ornette and the rest of the horns are free to improvise whatever they hear without ever conflicting with the ensemble.

-Even though it is strictly AABA, "Broken Shadows" uses a kind of "flexible platform for the free-form soloist" that conservative early groups like on the Contemporary albums were unable to deliver.
+Even though it is strictly AABA, "Broken Shadows" uses a kind of "flexible platform for the free-form soloist" that conservative early groups were unable to deliver.
 Ornette never changed.
 He played the same way since birth and waited for others to catch up.

 1) Liberation Chorus (brand new memorial thoughts from Charlie Haden's extended family of musicians)